ImpulseAdventure/GUIslice-Builder/README.md

 ## Release History

+### Enhancement for 0.17.b30

+Drag and Drop of UI Elements from the RibbonBar is now supported.
+This allows you to place your UI pieces where you want them to appear.

 ### Bug Fixes 0.17.b30

 Fixes for dragging UI Elements.
+Also, you can no longer place UI Elements outside of your TFT screen.

 ### Enhancement for 0.17.b29